himerus/omega/omega/starterkits/default/sass/README.md

 ## Barebones Sass Structure
-The barebones CSS structure provided in this starterkit uses many of the ideas discussed in Jonathan Snook's SMACSS (http://smacss.com/) and is intended to provide a starting point for building modular, scalable CSS using Sass and Drupal.
+The barebones CSS structure provided in this starterkit uses many of the ideas discussed in Jonathan [Snook's SMACSS](http://smacss.com) and is intended to provide a starting point for building modular, scalable CSS using Sass and Drupal.

-Multiple Sass partials are used to help organise the styles, these are combined by including them in style.scss which is compiled into style.css in the css/ directory.
+Multiple Sass partials are used to help organise the styles, these are combined by including them in styles.scss which is compiled into styles.css in the css/ directory.

 All styles are included in order of specificity, this means that as you go down